react-cosmos/react-cosmos/docs/usage/node-api.md

 # Node.js API

-> **Warning**: Do **NOT** use these APIs in your fixture files, or any of your client-side code, as they require access to the file system and may bundle unwanted Node.js code in your browser build.
+> **Warning** Do **NOT** use these APIs in your fixture files, or any of your client-side code, as they require access to the file system and may bundle unwanted Node.js code in your browser build.

 ## Cosmos config